 The DSG Client Controller searches the DSG Address Table for DSG Rules that match.
-When a match is found, the DSG Client Controller uses the DSG Rule to obtain the destination MAC address of the DSG Tunnel to receive
+When a match is found, the DSG Client Controller uses the DSG Rule to obtain the destination MAC address of the DSG Tunnel to receive (known as the DSG Tunnel Address), and it uses the DSG Classifiers to determine what Layer 3 and/or Layer 4 parameters to filter on.
+This information is then passed to the DSG eCM.

-71 Note revised per DSG-N-08.0653-1 on 6/12/08 by KN.
+&lt;sup>79 Note revised per DSG-N-08.0653-1 on 6/12/08 by KN.

-74 Original section which followed this (5.7.1) deleted per DSG-N-08-0653-1 on 6/12/08 by KN.
+&lt;sup>83 Original section which followed this (5.7.1) deleted per DSG-N-08-0653-1 on 6/12/08 by KN.
 Subsequent sections renumbered.